Internicola/Awesome_TLC_Jobs/index.md

 <br><br><br>
 </p>
 <h3> Back Office Product Manager </h3>
-<p>  <b> Short Description: </b>  In essence, your role is to understand the needs of our back office staff as they serve our clients, prototype solutions to their problems, develop a product roadmap, and then work with our development team to implement your vision.
+<p>  <strong> Short Description: </strong>   In essence, your role is to understand the needs of our back office staff as they serve our clients, prototype solutions to their problems, develop a product roadmap, and then work with our development team to implement your vision.
  </p>

 **Your Day to Day**